-Payment for temporary traffic signals will be made under Section 643 - Traffic Signals.
+Payment for temporary traffic signals will be incidental to item 652.361; refer to Section 643 - Traffic Signals.
 The accepted quantity of Portable Changeable Message Signs will be paid for at the Contract unit price each.
 This price shall be full compensation for furnishing, relocating, maintaining, and removing the PCMS.
 The price also includes all costs associated with setting-up and paying for a data cellular account, technical support, and training, and any costs associated with the GPS location device.